owncloud/ocis/docs/ocis/migration.md

 geekdocFilePath: migration.md
 ---

-## Migration

 The migration happens in subsequent stages while the service is online.
-First all users need to migrate to the new architecture, then the data on disk can be migrated user by user by switching the storage driver.
+First all users need to migrate to the new architecture, then the global namespace needs to be introduced.
+Finally, the data on disk can be migrated user by user by switching the storage driver.

+{{< hint warning >}}
+@jfd: It might be easier to introduce the spaces api in oc10 and then migrate to ocis.
+We cannot migrate both at the same time, the architecture to ocis (which will change fileids) and introduce a global namespace (which requires stable fileids to let clients handle moves without redownloading).
+Either we implement arbitrary mounting of shares in ocis / reva or we make clients and oc10 spaces aware.
+{{< /hint >}}

-### User Stories
+## User Stories
 As an admin I need to avoid downtime.
 As an admin I want to migrate certain groups of users before others.
 As a user, I need a seamless migration and not lose data by any chance.

+## Stages

 ### Stage-0
-Is the pre-migration stage having a functional ownCloud 10 instance.
+Is the pre-migration stage when having a functional ownCloud 10 instance.

 ### Stage-1
 Introduce OpenID Connect to server and Clients